polilluminato/wassword-flutter/README.md

 ## Donations

-If you think that any information you obtained here is worth of some money and are willing to pay for it, feel free to send any amount through PayPal, Bitcoin, Ethereum, Litecoin and BAT.
+If you think that code is worth of some money and are willing to pay for it, feel free to send any amount through PayPal, Bitcoin, Ethereum, Litecoin and BAT.

 | Service  | Link                                       |
 |----------|--------------------------------------------|